AACAP Educational Outreach Program for Child and Adolescent Residents (former Travel Grant Program)

 - Use the online awards system to complete your application and to upload your Curriculum Vitae, a personal statement articulating a compelling reason for wanting to attend the Annual Meeting, and a letter of shared funding support from a local institution.
 Your Residency Program Director must also upload a completed form indicating good standing from your training program.

 - Please see complete detailed instructions on the online awards system by clicking on the link below.

-Applicants must submit a Letter of Shared Funding that should include the following information:
+As the Annual Meeting is now virtual, submission of the letter of shared funding is no longer required for 2021 application submissions.
+Applicants must may submit a Letter of Shared Funding that should include the following information:

 - The name of the sponsoring institution/program;

 - The total dollar amount that will be provided to the trainee (minimum cost-share amount of $300);

 - A statement indicating that documentation proving receipt of payment by the trainee will be provided to AACAP by the institution/program;